A Complete Guide for Dental Crown Procedure

 • More expensive compared to other types

-Zirconia, lithium disilicate, feldspar porcelain, the most famous material is IPS EMAX ceramic layered by porcelain
+Feldspar porcelain, the most famous material, is IPS EMAX Ceram.

 Front teeth or visible areas where appearance is crucial; are not ideal for patients with bruxism